MarcMarimon/final-project-front-end-vue/README.md

 This project has been developed as the final assignment for the Ironhack frontend development bootcamp.
 It entails a web application focused on Task Management.

+## Live Demo

+To see this web app live, you can access it [here](https://main--taskinetor3000.netlify.app/).

 ## Installation Instructions

 To work on this project, you need to clone this repository and follow the steps outlined below: